 Capped or Fixed Reserve.
 A fixed reserve is when the acquirer withholds a percentage of every transaction until the reserve reaches the cap agreed upon in the merchant agreement.
 Unlike a rolling reserve where the acquirer takes a portion of every sale indefinitely, in this model, once the cap is reached the acquirer will not take any additional funds.
 However, if the MSP needs to withdraw from the reserve for any reason, the withholding percentage will kick in again until the cap balance is replenished.

-One last thing to note because of the high-risk nature of your business, you may also be susceptible account freezes.
+One last thing to note because of the high-risk nature of your business, you may also be susceptible to account freezes.
 During this freeze, you cannot continue to process credit or debit cards until the hold is lifted.

-If there’s suspicious activity with your merchant account, a payment processor may temporarily freeze your account to analyze your processing habits and decide whether or not you’re operating within the terms of your agreement or are in breach of contract.
+If there’s a suspicious activity with your merchant account, a payment processor may temporarily freeze your account to analyze your processing habits and decide whether or not you’re operating within the terms of your agreement or are in breach of contract.

 If it’s the latter and you’re fulfilling your side of the agreement, expect the MSP to do one of the following: